ubnetdef/website/content/courses/syssec.md

 ## Competition Participation
 All students are required to participate fully in at least two cybersecurity competitions, one of which should be a UB Lockdown competition as either a competitor or competition organizer.
 Various competition opportunities will be announced throughout the semester.

-## Homework Assignments
+## Weekly Lab Assignments
-Homework will  be assigned each week, and will be based on the topics in the [class schedule](#class-schedule).
+Your homework each week will be a lab based on the topics in the [class schedule](#class-schedule).
+Each assignment consists of two parts: System State and your Report.
+If you do not submit a report that portion of your lab will be a 0, however your system state will be graded regardless of your report status.
 Unless otherwise specified, they will be released and submitted at [ublearns.buffalo.edu](https://ublearns.buffalo.edu).

-## Late Policy
+## Remediation Policy
-Homeworks will be accepted late (after 6:29pm Thursday) at a 25 point reduction each day.
-Each day after Thursday the point reduction will be at 11:59PM.
-Be careful submitting homeworks late, it's easy to fall behind and they are the largest component of your grade!
+Assignments are due before lecture each week.
+This class does not offer a late policy, however we offer two opportunities for remediation as listed in the [class schedule](#class-schedule).
+This comes with a stipulation however, you may only regain points lost on the report section of your assignment.
+For example: you complete your week 3 homework, earning a 20/40 for your system state and a 15/60 for your report.
+During remedation week you may resubmit your report with all the suggested changes earning a 60/60.
+Your new assignment grade will be an 80/100.

 ## Final Project
 An individual final project will be assigned at the end of the semester, which will require you to apply all the material covered during the semester.
 This will involve deploying, configuring, securing and assessing a small-scale enterprise network of Linux and Windows systems.